privacore/helppages-privafox/en/faq.md

-Do you have problems with Privafox and can’t find a solution within the FAQs below?
+Do you have problems with Privafox and can’t find a solution within the FAQs?
 Please go https://forum.privacore.com/index.php?p=/categories/privafox and submit your question.